Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors/README.md

 This template deploys an instance of the Azure Health Data Services MedTech service.

+To learn more about the Azure Health Data Service MedTech service, see [What is MedTech service?](https://learn.microsoft.com/azure/healthcare-apis/iot/iot-connector-overview)

 ## Sample overview and deployed resources

 The MedTech service is an optional service of the Azure Health Data Services designed to ingest health data from multiple and disparate Internet of Medical Things (IoMT) devices and normalizes, groups, transforms, and persists device health data in the Fast Healthcare Interoperability Resources (FHIR®) service within an Azure Health Data Services workspace.